dbylen/efd/06-thesis/index.md

 ![twoartbrutfestivalpostersinthecity](img/two_heads_city.png)

 The main visuals contain two outdoor posters.
 I wanted to express emotions & madness of Art brut.
 That's why I've chosen two mascots that shout at each other.
+The main idea was to shock ambient people, catch attention & be unforgetable.
 I've kept the logo simple, because I want it to have different visual styles in the future.
 It will depend on the theme.

 ## Copywriting
 The main motto of the festival is "Wake up your inner child".